schinnis/biolite/README.md

 ### Development Environment Config

-1. Cloen the repo and open the main folder.
+1. Clone the repo and open the main folder.
 Copy `config-sample.yml` and rename it to `config.yml`.

 2. Install `shopify_theme` ruby gem with `gem install shopify_theme`.
 (May need sudo)